Spatio-temporal methods for estimating subsurface ocean thermal response to tropical cyclones: Estimated subsurface ocean thermal response to tropical cyclones

-Fortunately, once we account for the correlation between observations, this warm anomaly essentially disappears in Figure~\ref{fig:tps-block-cov}.
+The central Figure~\ref{fig:tps-block-cov} depicts the thin-plate spline fit, accounting for correlation between observations, at a depth of $z=10$ decibars.
 Formally, the correlation adjustment is performed as follows.
-We obtain an estimate for $\TPSCov = \cov(\TempDiffAll)$ through the Gaussian process model of Section~\ref{sect:gaussian-process}, and provide this to our covariance-reweighed thin plate spline smoother of Section~\ref{sect:thin-plate-splines} by setting $\WW = \TPSCov^{-1}$.
+We obtain an estimate for $\TPSCov = \cov(\TempDiffAll)$ through the Gaussian process model of Section~\ref{sect:gaussian-process}, and provide this to our covariance-reweighted thin-plate spline smoother of Section~\ref{sect:thin-plate-splines} by setting $\WW = \TPSCov^{-1}$.
 Recall that by construction, $\TPSCov$ is a block diagonal matrix, with blocks no larger than six entries wide; therefore, $\TPSCov^{-1}$ may be efficiently computed.
 For a very small number of temperature differences, the fitted variance is extremely small, on the order of $\leq \exp\{-4.5\}$.
 We truncate the left tail and filter out these observations to prevent distorting the fit.
 This omits only 488 observation pairs out of 16025.